allvar/Price-api/README.md

 			"littera": "A",
 			"zipCode" : "11134",
 			"comment": "",
-			"isCustomerNode": true /* This would be Stokab specific and only implemented if no other soultion can be found for customer-nodes */
+			"isCustomerNode": true /* This would be specific and only implemented if no other soultion can be found for customer-nodes */
 			}
 	},
 	"to": {  /* May be set to null if any product only requires one point (address).
 E.g. Star. */